Become A Teacher In Washington

 As you are starting your research, the Professional Educator Standards Board is a great resource for information about approved teacher preparation programs, alternative routes to teaching, and testing requirements for certification.

+There are 3 main routes to certification: traditional program, alternative route, and CTE certification.
 Washington State has four approved alternative routes to certification:

 - Route 1: For classified instructional employees (e.g., paraeducators) with Associate’s degrees